tomwillfixit/MobyTest/README.md

 config.json  rootfs

 ```

+The initialAdminPassword for Jenkins is located in : /containers/services/jenkins/rootfs/var/jenkins_home/secrets

 The config.json is read-only and contains the metadata for the container service.
 The rootfs contains the usual directories of a linux subsystem and our jenkins_home is in rootfs/var/jenkins_home.